-Q. My wife and I created a Living Trust about 15 years ago.
+Q. My wife and I created a Living Trust back in the year 2001.
+We never thought to have it reviewed or updated.
 She recently died and I just re-read our trust.
-To my surprise, it requires that her half of our assets go into a Bypass Trust and greatly limits my access to that portion.
+To my surprise, it requires that her half of our assets go something called a Bypass Trust and greatly limits my access to that portion.
 This comes as a surprise, as we always intended everything to go to the survivor without restrictions.
 Am I now stuck with this arrangement or is there anything I can do?

 A. There is something you can do, but it’s helpful to first understand the background: At the time that you and your wife created your trust the tax laws were quite different than they are today.
 Back then, the estate tax exemption was only $675,000 per person, and the first spouse’s exemption died with her unless the couple had signed a trust directing the deceased spouse’s share of assets into a ByPass sub-trust.
 (The ByPass was sometimes called a “B Trust”, Credit Shelter Trust, Family Trust, or Exemption Trust).
 This Bypass sub-trust was designed to preserve the first spouse’s exemption so that – at the survivor’s later death – their two exemptions could be combined, thereby doubling the assets that the couple could pass estate tax free to their children or other beneficiaries.
 That appears to be your situation.